 Across all generations, people prefer messaging three times more than face-to-face or phone communication.
 U.S. adults spent an average of 10 minutes a day on mobile messaging apps in 2017, according to Statista.

-Chatbots empower and assist people to provide online service to consumers.
+Chatbots empower and assist people in providing online services to consumers.
 Once a chatbot gives your online prospects the quick answers they need, it’s time to involve a salesperson to close out the deal.

 In the landscape of the impersonal internet, it’s necessary to give prospective customers a personal experience through human contact.
 By jumping in at the right moment and taking over from the chatbot, salespeople can relay a more personal message and respond with complex details about the product or service that provides that extra push the customer needs to complete a purchase.